-Kristen’s passion lies in bankruptcy law, which she has practiced for twelve years.
+Kristen’s passion lies in bankruptcy law, which she has practiced for 18 years.
 She greatly enjoys solving the financial puzzle of each client.

 Kristen often lectures at bankruptcy law continuing legal education courses for other attorneys and is a frequent publisher in scholarly bankruptcy journals.
-Her recent publications include “Modification of Plan Length for Above Median Income Debtors” published in the American Bankruptcy Institute Journal in 2011 and authoring the chapter of the North Carolina Bankruptcy Practice Manual discussing Chapter 13 Debt published by the North Carolina Bar Association in November of 2012.
+Her recent publications include “Modification of Plan Length for Above Median Income Debtors” published in the American Bankruptcy Institute Journal and authored the chapter of the North Carolina Bankruptcy Practice Manual discussing Chapter 13 Debt published by the North Carolina Bar Association in 2012 and 2017.

 A lifelong North Carolinian, Kristen was born and raised in Brevard, North Carolina.
 She attended the University of North Carolina at Greensboro earning a BA degree summa cum laude in 1998 then law school at Wake Forest University where she was a recipient of the Wake Forest University Law Faculty Scholarship.